Anastasia-Labs/midgard/non-tech-docs/midgard-non-technical.typ

 \
 == Midgard's Optimistic Rollup Architecture
 \
-At the heart of Midgard’s functionality is its *optimistic rollup* architecture, designed to scale Cardano while maintaining its security.

-This system combines several elements:

-  - *Validator Network:* Ensures transactions are processed correctly.

-  - *Efficient State Management:* Uses Merkle roots to create compact and secure sum- maries of all activities, making it easy to keep everything organized.
+At the heart of Midgard is its optimistic rollup framework.
+This tailored solution for Cardano pairs a *validator network* with *efficient state management*, *UTxO-optimized fraud proofs*, and *balanced economic incentives*.
+The result is a *high-throughput* Layer 2 solution maintaining *strong security* guarantees.

 \
 === Operator Network
 \